snimu/blog/contents/modded-nanogpt-x0/article.md

 The second is that in layer 8, the weight of x rises sharply, and that of x00 drops off a cliff.
 I assume that that's due to layer 7 not having an attention block, only an MLP, and since an MLP just approximates a dynamic embeddings layer for mixed tokens, it will be able to replace x00 at this point, but with more contextualized and thus more valuable information (because there were attention layers before it).
 I would guess that this makes x00 a distraction compared to what the MLP already adds to the residual stream, necessitating it to be set to approximately zero.

-### Applying the language head
+### Logit lens

-To explain these phenomena, I applied the language head to different vectors in the model: x at every layer, x00 and x01, and the value embeddings.
+To explain these phenomena, I applied the language head to different vectors in the model: x at every layer, x00 and x01, and the value embeddings, like in [the logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens).

-Firstly, and most importantly, I took 128 input tokens, ran a forward pass over them, and saved the top-10 predictions for x (at the input of the every layer, before it'a mixed with x00, x01, or the value embeddings; and at the position it's usually decoded from, after all the blocks), x00, x01, and the value-embeddings ve0, ve1, and ve2.
+I took 128 input tokens, ran a forward pass over them, and saved the top-10 predictions for x (at the input of the every layer, before it'a mixed with x00, x01, or the value embeddings; and at the position it's usually decoded from, after all the blocks), x00, x01, and the value-embeddings ve0, ve1, and ve2.
 You can find the full ten predictions under [predictions.md](https://github.com/snimu/modded-nanogpt-experiments/blob/main/experiments/00004-x0/predictions.md), together with the predicted probability for each token, and the code that produced the results [at this file](https://github.com/snimu/modded-nanogpt-experiments/blob/main/experiments/00004-x0/runs/4-2025-08-22-x00-x01-with-word-logging.py).
-Below, I simply show the most likely next token at each position, for each of the different components.
+Below, I simply show the most likely next token at each position, for each of the different components; and an even more compact table.

 The dictionary shows one sub-dictionary for each component (x, x00, etc.).
 Each of these subdictionaries maps from the token position to another sub-sub-dictionary, which in turn maps from the true input tokens at each position to the most likely next token as decoded from each component by the language head.